 Now it really doesn’t matter, does it?

 Every new post has its share of likes, comments, and followers.
-But, as a rule of thumb, I generally allow comments only from fellow bloggers.
+As a rule of thumb, I generally allow comments only from fellow bloggers.
 Any serious blogger understands the perils of spam comments.
 We’ve had our share of spam.
 Yesterday, I was surprised to see a comment on our ‘about’ page.
 I couldn’t trace it to a blog and therefore couldn’t approve it.
 But the point Mr/Ms ‘Bad Happy’ made was compelling and it would be unfair to simply block it.
-So, I thought answering his/her question with a post.
-There was a finite possibility that a similar thought might have occurred to other readers who visited our blog.
+So, I thought of answering his/her question with a post.
+There was a finite possibility that a similar thought might have occurred to other readers — who visited our blog.

 To quote him/her: